State Acceptance of Production: History

 Since January 1, 1985, 19 machine-building enterprises were subject to an experiment: after the production was approved by the Technical Control Departments, a special commission created by Gosstandart performed additional selective checks.
 As a result, significant amounts of low-quality production were uncovered and rejected.
 This experience resulted in the introduction of a new procedure of quality assurance, Gospriyomka.

 The statute about Gospriyomka was introduced by the Decree no. 542 of the USSR Council of Ministers on May 12, 1986.

-Unlike Technical Control Departments, organs of Gospriyomka were independent of the enterprise and the managerial structures (vedomstvo) in control of the enterprise or the corresponding industry.
+Unlike Technical Control Departments, organs of Gospriyomka were independent of the enterprise and the state managerial structures (vedomstvo) in control of the enterprise or the corresponding industry.

 Gospriyomka was put in force since January 1, 1987 at about 1500 enterprises.
 Later its scope widened.
 With the introduction of economic means of production control and the decrease of the dependence on state, such as self-financing (samofinansirovanie) and khozraschyot, Gospriyomka was destined to decrease in importance, but the collapse of the Soviet Union effectively stopped these developments.